instadeepai/Mava/README.md

     <div style="text-align:center; margin-top: 10px;"> Mava MAPPO performance on the tiny-2ag, tiny-4ag and small-4ag RWARE tasks.</div>
 </p>

-### 📌 An important note on performance differences
+### 📌 An important note on converged performance differences

-In order to gain the wallclock speeds afforded by JAX-based systems it is required that environments be stateless.
+In order to benefit from the wallclock speed-ups afforded by JAX-based systems it is required that environments be stateless.
 It is for this reason that Mava does not use the exact same version of the RWARE environment as the EPyMARL systems were trained on but instead uses a JAX-based implementation of RWARE found in [Jumanji][jumanji_rware].
 One of the noteable difference in the underlying environment logic is that the RWARE version in Jumanji will not attempt to handle agent collisions in the environment but will instead terminate an episode upon agent collision.
 In our experiments, this appeared to make the environment more challenging.
 For a more detailed discussion, please see the following [page](docs/detailed_comparison.md).

 ### 🧨 Vectorised environments